Mangar2/yaha/INSTALLATION.md

 ls /dev/ttyACM*
 ```

-## install code
+## install code (optional)

-Optional installation, only for developers with the aim to develop on yaha.
-From the directory "yaha"
+If you like to develop for yaha, you might download the code from github

 ```script
 mkdir source